 The Uniform Law Commission (“ULC”) has drafted a new proposed uniform law known as the Protection of Charitable Assets Act.
 Once a new Uniform Act is approved, the ULC encourages state legislatures to adopt them to promote uniformity in the law among the states.
 If the Act is ultimately approved by the ULC and adopted by the states, it will articulate and confirm the role of the state Attorney General in protecting charitable assets and impose new registration and reporting requirements on many charitable organizations across the country, particularly those that operate in multiple jurisdictions.

-The proposed Act would do the following:
+The Proposed Protection of Charitable Assets Act would do the following:

 - impose a new registration requirement;